hayde0264/CS-Degree/C++/Answers/whatArePointers.md

 # What are pointers?

-Pointers all programs to pass values by **reference** rather than by **value**.
+Pointers allow programs to pass values by **reference** rather than by **value**.
 Variables (value types) are copied and given their own space within memory, but pointers (reference types) point to variables.

 ## Check this out:
 ![pointerVsVar](https://user-images.githubusercontent.com/109105989/200147659-6a7634c8-f0dc-4d52-b7b9-03d6543eeb84.jpg)